dvidelabs/flatcc/doc/builder.md

-On a server with reasonable amount of memory using the default allocator, and with an emitter that will not return errors, and when it can be expected that inputs will not exceed the size contraints of the flatbuffer datatypes, and if the api is being used correctly, then there are no reason for failure and error handling may be skipped.
+On a server with reasonable amount of memory using the default allocator, and with an emitter that will not return errors, and when it can be expected that inputs will not exceed the size contraints of the flatbuffer data types, and if the api is being used correctly, then there are no reason for failure and error handling may be skipped.
 However, it is sometimes desireable for servers to restrict a single clients memory usage, and then errors are very likely unless the source data is